Miami Violent Crimes Attorneys

-According to the most recent FBI Unified Crime Reporting (UCR) statistics, more than 1.2 million violent crimes were committed in the U.S. in 2011.
-Of those, 98,199 occurred in Florida, with about 7 percent of them (6,913) in Miami-Dade County, the state's most populous county.
+According to the most recent FBI Unified Crime Reporting (UCR) statistics, more than 1.2 million violent crimes were committed in the U.S. in 2019.
+The Florida Department of Law Enforcement (FDLE) reported 81,896 violent crimes in 2018 with Miami leading the way.
 Violent crimes include murder, non-negligent manslaughter, forcible rape, robbery and aggravated assault.

 Aggravated assault, a violation of Section 784.021 of the Florida Statutes, accounts for two-thirds of all violent crimes in the Miami area.
 The penalties imposed for convictions of violent crimes can be severe, including imprisonment and expensive fines, as well as other adverse consequences.

 Why You Need an Attorney for Your Case

 If you were arrested for a violent crime under § 784 or any other section of the Florida Statutes, it is important that you consult with a Miami violent crime defense attorney as soon as possible to discuss your case.

 A knowledgeable criminal defense lawyer will be able to explain the charges and potential penalties you are facing, as well as discuss possible defenses against the charges.
 Florida law is complicated and nuanced, and prosecutors often seek the most severe penalties, so hiring an experienced attorney to represent you in defense of violent crime charges is crucial.